COVID-19 Publication Repository

 ISCE extends a warm thank you to all social science (broadly defined) and policy faculty at Virginia Tech who have contributed their expertise in addressing the coronavirus pandemic.

-Since April 2020, ISCE has maintained a repository of COVID-19 related research and scholarship of faculty and Centers affiliated with the Institute, as well as members of the Virginia Tech community who are engaged in research focusing on the social, psychological, and policy impact of the coronavirus on people and places.
-Due to this focus, the repository highlights nonmedical-oriented research and scholarship taking place at Virginia Tech during the COVID-19 pandemic.
+From April 2020 through June 2021, ISCE actively maintained a repository of COVID-19 related research and scholarship of faculty and Centers affiliated with the Institute, as well as members of the Virginia Tech community who were engaged in research focusing on the social, psychological, and policy impact of the coronavirus on people and places.
+Due to this focus, the repository highlights nonmedical-oriented research and scholarship taking place at Virginia Tech during this period of the COVID-19 pandemic.